Japan v Iraq (1994 FIFA World Cup qualification): Summary

 The match was held on 28 October 1993, simultaneously with the rest of the fifth round of matches, South Korea vs North Korea and Saudi Arabia vs Iran, held in other venues in Doha.

-Japan opened the scoring from a first-half goal by Kazuyoshi Miura, but Iraq's Ahmed Radhi scored the equaliser just prior to half-time.
+Japan opened the scoring from a first-half goal by Kazuyoshi Miura, but Iraq's Ahmed Radhi scored the equaliser ten minutes into the second half.
 Japan again took the lead with a goal from Masashi Nakayama.
 The 2–1 score stood as the match approached the 90th minute.

 The matches at the other venues had ended earlier, with South Korea beating North Korea 3–0 and Saudi Arabia beating Iran 4–3.
 This meant Japan would have to hold onto the score in order to qualify for the World Cup, with the combination of results eliminating South Korea.

 However, Japan gave the ball up to Iraq, and just after the match entered stoppage time, Jaffar Omran scored a goal through a corner kick, tying the score at 2–2.
 The referee blew the final whistle and finished the match moments after this, eliminating both teams.